Wondering why USA Tales is writing about a highway? Well, it’s not just a highway; read on to learn more!

-The Lincoln Highway was built on the 31st of October, 1913 by the lincoln highway association, LHA – an association established on July 1, 1913.
+The Lincoln Highway was built on October 31, 1913, by the Lincoln Highway Association, LHA, established on July 1, 1913.

-Many tours are organized across the Lincoln highway that features race cars, vintage cars, and many other cars.
-You could be a part of this tour as well.
+Many tours are organized across the Lincoln highway that features race cars, vintage cars, and many other cars; you could also be a part of this tour.

-Given below is a list of a few Lincoln highway attractions that you must stop and visit.
+Below is a list of a few Lincoln Highway attractions that you must stop and visit.

 Top 10 Lincoln Highway Attractions

-The museum is located in a Bedford, at a previous common school building that was a prehistoric Pennsylvania.
+The museum properly identifies the coverlets that the traditional Americans weaved with hard work and dedication.
+It is located in Bedford, at a previous common school building that was a prehistoric Pennsylvania.

 The museum has over 80 to 100 coverlets on display and includes displays of historic handlooms, spindles, handlooms, and other items for weaving the coverlets.

-The charges for tickets are 10 $ per adult, and children below 12 years are free.
-You could inquire about group rates as well.
+The ticket charges are 10 per adult, and children below 12 years have free entry.

 2) Old Bedford Village